Beyond the Pitch

 These leaders (a startup needs at least two in every client organization) will be the startup’s advocates.
 With as much to gain as the startup does, they will work to validate the technology and feature set as a solution that can scale, not as a one-off project.
 They will also work openly with the startup to assess the operational and workflow changes that are bound to come with any new solution.
 This is the only way a startup can assess the day-to-day effect that a new solution has on the humans who will be using it.

 Every startup must master the challenge of signing up first customers.
-Transformational advice from an experienced advisor can change the slope of that curve.
+Transformational advice from an experienced mentor can change the slope of that curve.

 Search Our Blog